Tidy data

 • Typically, datasets are “rectangular tables made up of rows and columns

-• A cell is the intersection of one column and one row (think cells in Microsoft Excel)
+• A cell is the intersection of one column and one row (think cells in Microsoft Excel or Google sheets)

 There are many alternative data structures to present the same underlying data.